 No Notice, No Entry crime prevention ProgramThe Frankfort Police Department would like to announce our "No Notice, No entry Program" This program is designed to help educate residents on ruse burglaries and other scams.
 The Frankfort Police department offers free educational presentations to discuss scams and how they are completed and crime prevention tips.
 Participants will receive a "No Notice No Entry" magnet and static cling to deter these crimes and to remind to residents that if they did not initiate a service, they should call police to confirm the validity of the worker.
 This program is geared towards older adults.
 To schedule a presentation please call us at (815)469-9435 or email Admin@frankfortil.org.

-National Night Out Against Crime - tuesday, august 1, 2023An annual crime prevention event that heightens crime and drug prevention awareness; strengthens neighborhood spirit and police-community partnerships, and sends a message to criminals that our neighborhoods are organized and fighting back against crime.
+National Night Out Against Crime - tuesday, august 6, 2024An annual crime prevention event that heightens crime and drug prevention awareness; strengthens neighborhood spirit and police-community partnerships, and sends a message to criminals that our neighborhoods are organized and fighting back against crime.
 This national program is scheduled for the 1st Tuesday in August and additional information will be posted on the Village Calendar of Events.

-This year's event it is Tuesday, August 1st from 6-8 p.m.
+Next year's event is on Tuesday, August 6th from 6-8 p.m.
 There will be free hot dogs (First 700 attendees), kid's games, face painters, safety demonstrations, touch a truck and more!
 All are welcome to attend and meet Frankfort Police Officers as together we take a stand against crime.

 This year's 5th grade Chelsea DARE students can participate in a fun socially distanced contest and compete in our DARE photo scavenger hunt.
 Various clues will be posted on our Facebook page and on this website.